CaptainCarpensir/SolitaireSim/README.md

 The game is deterministic.
 There is no player choice, so I wanted to find the likelihood of winning in the long term.
 This was a bit of a rough implementation of the games algorithm (I relied way too much on breaks and continues) but it's working.
 More than anything though, I wanted to do this to practice using python because all of my recent projects have been built in C++

+The current program runs the simulation a number of times specified by the variable sim_runs.
+In order to keep track of output, I made a progress counter that outputs a message every 100th of the full simulation loop.
+This was because I ran the program for hours on end to run 17.5M trials, so I wanted something to make sure the test was stil running.
+The program also saves the configuration of the deck for the most remaining at a time.
+I did this to find possible configurations where you can have a perfect loss, where you can't get rid of a single card.

 The rules of the solitaire game:
 1. Shuffle a deck.
 2. Draw until you have 4 cards.